 There are many ontologies that are suited for sensor-based scientific observations and ontologies that allow for the description of sensor hardware are very complete.
 How- ever, in our research, we were unable to find a complete ontology that allowed for a sensor to be described as well as specifics of the observation.
 SSN and SUMO were the closest that we found for this, but SSN was still very hardware focused and aimed at a technical audience.
 SSN primarily describes the hardware of each node and their capabilities, whereas our requirements are for both hardware and sensed data to be represented in a single ontology.

-While the SHO and SDO extensions of SUMO are classed as both an observation- centric and sensor-centric ontologies, they are separate ontologies that model both sensor hardware and sensed data and, while the development of these ntologies did follow a similar approach to the one described in this chapter (combining ontologies) it is more focussed on retrieval of sensed data through queries constructed using both hardware details and properties of the sensed data and does not fulfil all of the require- ments we identified when developing K-HAS, such as representing users.
+While the SHO and SDO extensions of SUMO are classed as both observation- centric and sensor-centric ontologies, they are separate ontologies that model both sensor hardware and sensed data and, while the development of these ontologies did follow a similar approach to the one described in this chapter (combining ontologies) it is more focussed on retrieval of sensed data through queries constructed using both hardware details and properties of the sensed data and does not fulfil all of the require- ments we identified when developing K-HAS, such as representing users.
 However, an important feature is the Extension Plugin Ontologies (EPO), support for domain specific plugins to integrate with SUMO and integrate with the SHO and SDO and this would also be a useful feature for K-HAS.

 5.2 Method 101